MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/bak-log-files-deleted-lost.md

 ## PowerShell script to retain .bak files

-To retain the old `.bak` files, use a PowerShell [script](https://cesdiagtools.blob.core.windows.net/windows/AD_save-LSP-GPSVC-Netlogon-logs.zip), which is signed with a Microsoft end-user license agreement.
+To retain the old `.bak` files, use a PowerShell script, which is signed with a Microsoft end-user license agreement.
 This script monitors `.bak` files at regular time intervals (30 seconds) and renames them with a current timestamp in the same folder as the active logs.

+Files associated with the script can be found in the TSS\scripts\AD_save-LSP-GPSVC-Netlogon-logs directory of the [TSS Data collection tool](https://aka.ms/getTSS)

 > [!NOTE]
 > If you run this script on a regular basis, archive the logs to prevent an overuse of hard disk space.